-What are the different phases of Clinical Trials?
+What are the different phases in Clinical CRO services?

 Clinical trials for drug development span over four stages.
 These stages or clinical trial phases follow the advancement of a drug product through regulatory approval.

 Phase I of the clinical trial is executed with a small group – around 20-100 healthy individuals.
 Generally, the side-effects in this stage are minor as the human volunteers receive a low dose of the drug compound.
 Here, the drug intake is increased gradually to realize an optimal dosage while taking note of the side-effects.
 The study is designed to determine the treatment effects including the drug absorption, distribution, metabolism, and excretion.